Understanding DAOs and Their Governance Models

 -

 Security Threats: DAOs operate entirely on code, making them susceptible to bugs and exploits.
-The infamous 2016 DAO attack, where a vulnerability was exploited to siphon away a significant amount of ether, stands as a cautionary tale, emphasising the necessity of rigorous smart contract audits.
+The infamous 2016 DAO attack — where a re-entrancy vulnerability was exploited to siphon away roughly 3.6 million ETH — stands as a cautionary tale, emphasising the necessity of rigorous smart contract audits and formal verification before deployment.
+More recent incidents, including the Beanstalk governance attack in 2022 where a flash loan was used to temporarily acquire majority voting power and drain the treasury, demonstrate that governance itself can be the attack vector.
+Timelocks — mandatory delays between a proposal passing and its execution — are now considered a standard safeguard.

 -